gtfierro/patenttags/sparse_tagger/README.md

 #Sparse Tagger

-We're given an input file that's the raw output of Guan-Cheng's tagger
+We're given an input file that's the raw texts of patent titles, claims and abstracts

 ```
 1 A A B A C D ...